jwharm/java-gi/website/docs/register.md

 public class MyObject extends GObject {
 ```

 However, the GObject type system itself will not recognize it as its own class.
-Therefore, you need to register your class as a new "GType".
+Therefore, you need to register your class as a new GType.
 You can do this manually by calling `GObjects.typeRegisterStaticSimple` and `GObjects.typeAddInterfaceStatic` (see the documentation [here](https://docs.gtk.org/gobject/func.type_register_static_simple.html) and [here](https://docs.gtk.org/gobject/func.type_add_interface_static.html)), but Java-GI offers an easy-to-use wrapper function: `Types.register(classname)`.
 This uses reflection to determine the name, parent class, implemented interfaces and overridden methods, and registers it as a new GType.

 It is recommended to register the new gtype in a field `gtype` like this: